PSquare3027/PSquare3027/README.md

 -Student
 -Curious guy,CS enthusiast
 -My focus is on neural network architecture
--Amateur python and cpp dev
+-Like studying about cryptography and cloud services -Amateur python dev

 <!---
 PSquare3027/PSquare3027 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.